Zoo 101: Challenges in Conservation

 Zoo 101 is a project-based class that explores major topics in the inner workings of a zoo.
-Each session, Zoo 101 will explore a different core topic in zoo management and is appropriate for students ages 11-14, or those students who have completed three full years of Zoo Homeschool programs.
+Each session, Zoo 101 explores a different core topic in zoo management and is appropriate for students ages 11-14, or those students who have completed three full years of Zoo Homeschool programs.

-Challenges in Conservation: The 21st century Zoo is a champion for environmental and wildlife conservation, but what does this really entail and what is the real scope of the challenges conservationists face?
+About Challenges in Conservation: The 21st-century Zoo is a champion for environmental and wildlife conservation, but what does this really entail, and what is the real scope of the challenges conservationists face?

 Over the course of the series, students will identify and research a specific problem and impacted species, develop and execute a conservation awareness plan, and report upon their work to an audience of their peers, families, friends and Zoo staff.

 Conservation issues planned for coverage include (but are not limited to):

 - Genetic bottlenecking

 - Deforestation and habitat fragmentation

 - Extinction and loss of biodiversity

 - Physical pollution (e.g., single-use plastics, water run-off) and nonphysical pollution (e.g., light and sound)